 The abutment is a short stumpy connector piece that will connect the implant to the dental prosthetic.
 It will sit right at or just above the gum line but will not be seen once the false teeth are attached.
 This piece is screwed onto the implant once the implant has fully fused with the jaw bone.
 This involves a minor procedure and is used in two-stage implants.
 There are also one-stage implants where the abutment is attached to the implant immediately after they are surgically placed.

-A dental prosthetic is the piece that will act as replacement teeth.
+The dental prosthetic is the piece that acts as a replacement tooth.
 It is the last thing to be attached to complete the entire restoration.
-There are several different types available depending on how many teeth you are missing.
+Several different types of prosthetics are available depending on how many teeth you are missing.
 A dental crown is used when a single tooth is missing.
 Dental bridges are typically used when there are more than two consecutive teeth missing.
-An entire row of teeth, top or bottom, can be replaced with a denture.
+A denture can replace an entire row of teeth.

 How long will my dental implants last?

-If you take care of your oral health at home and visit our Worcester, MA office every six months for a checkup, then your fixtures should last a lifetime.
+If you take care of your oral health at home and visit our Worcester, MA, office every six months for a checkup, then your fixtures should last a lifetime.
 The key to them lasting forever is proper care.
-The prosthesis, on the other hand, will need to be replaced every 10 to 15 years from regular wear and tear.
+On the other hand, the prosthesis will need to be replaced every 10 to 15 years from regular wear and tear.